linhld0811/open_source_CV/metric.md

 - **PSNR(&#8593;) Peak Signalto-Noise Ratio**: metric to measure the similarity between the generated video frames and the ground truth frames <br>
 - **LPIPS(&#8595;) - Learned Perceptual Image Patch Similarity** <br>
 - **SSIM(&#8593;) - Structure Similarity**: assesses the structural similarity between the generated and ground truth frames by considering luminance, contrast, and structural information <br>
-- **FID(&#8595;) - Frechet Inception Distance**: measures the distance between the feature representations of the generated and real video frames extracted from a pre-trained Inception network <br>
+- **FID(&#8595;) - Frechet Inception Distance** [Source](https://github.com/Po-Hsun-Su/pytorch-ssim): measures the distance between the feature representations of the generated and real video frames extracted from a pre-trained Inception network <br>
 - **MS-SSIM(&#8593;) - Multi-Scale Structure Similarity** <br>
 - **CSIM(&#8593;) - Cosine Similarity**: evaluate identity preservation in the frames that have been generated. <br>
 2. No Reference Quality Assessment